fireundubh/playwithfire/unity/turning-a-release-build-into-a-debug-build.md

 ### Step 4: Set Up PDB State

 We need to set up the assembly so that dotPeek can generate a new PDB file.
-(Currently, dnSpy does not offer PDB generation.)

 **Note:** The line numbers in stack traces will be accurate to dotPeek's decompilation output because we're using dotPeek to generate the PDB.